-The foundation of the ketogenic diet is based on fasting, low carbohydrates and high fat nutrition.
-Few of my patients have tried this diet.
-That’s why I decided to write this article and to review the available data and facts.
+The foundation of the ketogenic diet is based on fasting, low carbohydrates, and high-fat nutrition.
+Few of my patients have tried this diet and that’s why I decided to write this article and to review the available data and facts.

 Although, there are numerous diets to choose from, no diet shown to be notably better than others in maintaining long-term weight loss and providing better health to the individuals.

 That said, I think it’s important to understand the ketogenic diet and how this diet could help with losing weight.

 This diet begins with 3-4 days of fasting or a very low carbohydrate intake of less than 20 g a day.
 This process mimics starvation.
 The individual puts his body into a crisis by not providing it with the essential energy required to function.

 During this period, the sugar reserves of the body are at a very low level.
 This is because sugar is the primary source of energy in the body and hunger/fasting will use the reserves during these 3-4 days.

 Our brain and fat metabolism require sugar.
 When the glucose level goes down, the body will mobilize the fat reserves for delivering the needed sugar.